-- Counterfeiting - A counterfeit is "identical with, or substantially indistinguishable from, a registered mark" - While all counterfeits infringe a trademark, not all trademarks are counterfeits - Direct Infringement - Print-on-Demand: Ohio State University v.
+- Counterfeiting - - A counterfeit is "identical with, or substantially indistinguishable from, a registered mark" - While all counterfeits infringe a trademark, not all trademarks are counterfeits - Direct Infringement - Print-on-Demand: Ohio State University v.
 Redbubble, Inc., 989 F.3d 435 (6th Cir.
-2021) - " YYGM SA v.
-Redbubble, Inc., 2020 WL 3984528 (C.D.
-Cal.
-2020) (SJ for Redbubble on direct and vicarious liability claims) - Atari Interactive, Inc. v.
-Redbubble, Inc., 2021 WL 706790 (N.D.
-Cal 2021) - Contributory and vicarious liability - Publisher's exemption 15 U.S.C. § 1114(2)(B)-(C) - No DMTA, but courts generally require notice and takedown - Tiffany (NJ) Inc. v. eBay Inc., 600 F.3d 93 (2d Cir.), 562 U.S. 1082 (2010)
+2021) - Contributory and vicarious liability - YYGM SA v.
+Redbubble, Inc., 75 F.4th 995 (9th Cir.
+2023) - willful blindness that gives rise to contributory liability for trademark infringement requires the defendant to have specific knowledge of infringers or instances of infringement - without specific knowledge of infringers or instances of infringement, there is no duty to look for trademark infringement by others or one's property - Publisher's exemption 15 U.S.C. § 1114(2)(B)-(C) - No DMTA, but courts generally require notice and takedown - Tiffany (NJ) Inc. v. eBay Inc., 600 F.3d 93 (2d Cir.), 562 U.S. 1082 (2010)